 - Lethargy: Alcohol impairs the brain and body tissues, making the person feel lethargic.
 They can change from active activity to a full-day idle.

 The cessation of alcohol consumption after addiction is complicated due to the risk of withdrawal symptoms.
-Here are the main withdrawal symptoms of teenage alcohol addiction:
+Here are the main teenage alcoholic symptoms of addiction:

-- Schools should set up a counseling program to educate young people about the risks of alcohol use and to teach young people the benefits of avoiding alcohol and other drugs.
+- Schools should set up a counseling program to educate young people about drugs and the risks of teen alcohol use.

 - Parents and guardians should warn teenagers about the use of alcohol, and precautions about how they should behave during this time should be accompanied by rules.